rivergold/rivergold.github.io/_drafts/2019-01-22-Deep-Learning-on-Mobile-Devices.md

-# Deep Learning on Mobile Device
+# Deep Learning on Mobile Devices

 **Improtant: You'd beeter write your code in C++, because it's easy to port.**